-Evaluation

-Synthesis

-Analysis

-Application

-Comprehension

-Knowledge
+Evaluation Synthesis Analysis Application Comprehension Knowledge

 It is expected that the core (should) group achieve the learning objective of the lesson and complete the task set and in the long term, achieve the end of year expectations.
 This learning objective will be skills based and identified through the title of the work.
-The support (must) group will achieve or work towards achieving the learning objective and complete the task set with support from specific resources, writing frames, apparatus etc. In the long term these children will be working towards the end of year expectations.
+The support (must) group will achieve or work towards achieving the learning objective and complete the task set with support from specific resources, writing frames, apparatus etc. In the long term these children will be working towards the end of year expectations with an ambition, with support, to achieve end of year expectations.

 The extension (could) group will achieve the learning objective but their learning will be extended through tasks which allow deeper learning of Blooms' Taxonomy such as analysis and synthesis.
-Again, in the long term, these children will be exceeding and developing a mastery in the end of year expectations.
+Again, in the long term, these children should be exceeding and developing a mastery in the end of year expectations.